 How is colorectal cancer diagnosed?

-If you are concerned about colorectal cancer, there are a number of tests that your GP can carry out for you before referring you to hospital for further investigation:
+If you are concerned about colorectal cancer, there are several tests that your GP can carry out for you before referring you to hospital for further investigation:

 Rectal exam